 6.1 Foreign Income of Local Corporations

 Foreign income is not exempt from corporate tax.
-A company which is tax-resident in Ireland is subject to corporation tax on all its profits, wherever they arise.
+A company which is tax-resident in Ireland is subject to corporation tax on all its profits, wherever they arise, at either 12.5% or 25%.